 |FINC 710||Entrepreneurial Finance (2 credits)|

-The BUAD 705 course is taught across all blocks in the program from July 6, 2016 through May 5, 2017.
+The BUAD 705 course is taught across blocks 2-5 in the program.
 The four (4) credit hours for the course are assigned to Block 2 for tuition and fee billing purposes.

-The BUAD 720 course is taught across Block 2 and Block 3 from August 15, 2016 through December 9, 2016.
+The BUAD 720 course is taught across Block 2 and Block 3.
 The four (4) credit hours for the course are assigned to Block 2 for tuition and fee billing purposes.

-The BUAD 715 course includes a 10-day, study abroad trip to Mexico.
+The BUAD 715 course includes a 10-day study abroad trip.